Trustees

 Ruth

-Ruth is Executive Officer of the National Growth Areas Alliance (NGAA) which incorporates 25 of the nation’s fastest growing municipalities on the outskirts of the major cities around the nation, including Wyndham and Melton in Melbourne’s west.
+Ruth is a partner at Ideas at Work consultancy.
+She was previously Executive Officer of the National Growth Areas Alliance (NGAA) incorporating the fast growing municipalities on the outskirts of the major cities around the nation, including Wyndham and Melton in Melbourne’s west.
+She has also held senior roles in local government.

 Colleen Vale